buildkite/terraform-provider-buildkite/README.md

 # Buildkite Terraform Provider

 This is the official Terraform provider for [Buildkite](https://buildkite.com).
+The provider is listed in the [Terraform Registry](https://registry.terraform.io/) and supports terraform >= 0.13.

 The provider allows you to manage resources in your Buildkite organization.